Skip to content

 • Filesystem: Each agent has a dedicated home directory (host path mounted to container) containing its unique history and configuration.

-• Shadow Mounts (tmpfs): Scion uses tmpfs shadow mounts to definitively prevent agents from accessing .scion configuration data or other agents’ workspaces within the same grove.
+• Shadow Mounts (tmpfs): Scion uses tmpfs shadow mounts to definitively prevent agents from accessing .scion configuration data or other agents’ workspaces within the same project.

 • Environment: Environment variables are explicitly projected into the container.